iree-org/iree/docs/website/docs/deployment-configurations/gpu-cuda-rocm.md

     ```

     !!! tip
-        `iree-translate` is installed as `/path/to/python/site-packages/iree/tools/core/iree-translate`.
+        `iree-compile` is installed as `/path/to/python/site-packages/iree/tools/core/iree-compile`.
         You can find out the full path to the `site-packages` directory via the
         `python -m site` command.